fvettore/cephbackup/README.md

 Backup target must be mounted before backup starts.

-You must be able to RBD the CEPH cluster from the backup machine (import keyrings and so on...)
+The backup machine must be able to access to the pool on the CEPH cluster via *rbd* command (import keyrings and so on...)

 ## Getting started
 Create your MySQL database.
 SQL  is available in the SQL folder for creating tables in your newly created DB.